-Name Range Default Notes ECU Instance Number Drop List 0, #1 - First Instance Per J1939-81 ECU Address 0 to 253 128 (0x80) Preferred address for a self- configurable ECU CAN Transceiver Slew Rate 0 to 1 Slow or Fast A fast slew rate allows for better transmission over long CAN bus wires, but it can also increases the noise emitted on an unshielded network.
-Auto update when control changes 0, False 1, True 0, False When True, any change to an logic block that is used as a control source for another logic block will cause the block using the source as an input to automatically be updated with new the new range.
+Name Range Default Notes ECU Instance Number Drop List 0, #1 - First Instance Per J1939-81 ECU Address 0 to 253 128 (0x80) Preferred address for a self- configurable ECU Auto update when control changes 0, False 1, True 0, False When True, any change to an logic block that is used as a control source for another logic block will cause the block using the source as an input to automatically be updated with new the new range.
 Use this feature with caution as it will cause any previous changes to the controlled block to be overwritten.
-Output Target Command Stable Timer 1 to 1000 [ms] 1000 [ms] Zero Output Open Circuit Test ON Time 1 to 1000 [ms] 50 [ms] See Section 1.3 "Open or Short Zero Output Open Circuit Test OFF Time 1 to 1000 [ms] 950 [ms] Circuits" for more information on how Zero Output Open Circuit Test Current 0 to 200 [mA] 50 [mA] these setpoints are used.
-Zero Output Open Circuit Current OK 1 to 200 [mA] 15 [mA] those serpoints are used.
-Zero Output Open Circuit Test Counter 1 to 10 5

-If non-default values for the "ECU Instance Number" or "ECU Address" are used, they will be mirrored during a setpoint file flashing, and will only take effect once the entire file has been downloaded to the unit.
+Output Target Command Stable Timer 1 to 1000 [ms] 500 [ms] Zero Output Open Circuit Test ON Time 1 to 1000 [ms] 50 [ms] Son Section 1.2 "Open or Short Zero Output Open Circuit Test OFF Time 1 to 1000 [ms] 600 [ms] See Section 1.2 "Open or Short Circuits" for more information on how Zero Output Open Circuit Test Current 0 to 200 [mA] 100 [mA] these setpoints are used.
+Zero Output Open Circuit Current OK 1 to 200 [mA] 15 [mA] Zero Output Open Circuit Test Counter 1 to 10 5 mirrored during a setpoint file flashing, and will only take effect once the entire file has been downloaded to the unit.
 After the setpoint flashing is complete, the unit will claim the new address and/or re-claim the address with the new NAME.
-If these setpoints are changing, it is recommended to close and re-open the CAN connection on the Axiomatic EA after the file is loaded so that only the new NAME and address are showing in the J1939 CAN Network ECU list.
+If these setpoints are changing, it is recommended to close and re-open the CAN connection on EA after the file is loaded so that only the new NAME and address are showing in the J1939 CAN Network ECU list.